 4. Homeschool Consultant

-More and more parents are homeschooling their kids each year.
+More and more parents are homeschooling their kids each year, leading to more and more online jobs for teachers.

 As a teacher with experience creating lesson plans, following a curriculum, and planning activities, you can help parents new to the homeschooling space find their footing.